ibm-cloud-security/appid-serversdk-swift/README.md

 ```
 The extra xcconfig are needed to be able to build in Xcode or use `xcodebuild`.

-**These extra flags are necessary for any target that uses `BluemixAppID` library as a dependency.**
+**These extra flags are necessary for any target that uses `IBMCloudAppID` library as a dependency.**

 ### Installation